The wet form of age-related macular degeneration (wet AMD) can start suddenly. You won’t feel pain, but you might notice problems with your eyesight.

 Some eye problems may seem like signs of macular degeneration but aren’t.
 You need to see your eye doctor to find out what’s going on.

 Floaters.
 These are dark specks that float around in the jelly-like stuff that fills your eye.
 They’re common and can cast shadows inside your eye.
 That may mimic the blank spot that AMD causes at the center of your vision.
 But floaters aren’t AMD symptoms.

 Late-onset retinal degeneration.
-With this condition, your vision is blurred and getting worse.
-Like AMD, this eye problem can start in your 50s or 60s.
+With this condition, your vision is blurred and gets worse.
+Like AMD, it can start in your 50s or 60s.
 But late-onset retinal degeneration messes up your entire field of vision, while AMD mainly affects the center.

 If You Have Dry AMD

 Most people with AMD have the dry form, which usually does less damage to your vision.
 But the dry type can turn into the wet type.

 If you have dry AMD, be on guard for any changes in your eyesight, and get regular checkups with your eye doctor so that you’re aware if it changes to wet AMD.

 Taking dietary supplements may help slow the progression of dry AMD.
 A recent study found that a vitamin and mineral mixture known as AREDS2 is the most effective.
 It can slow the progression of AMD by about 25%, research shows.
 Unlike the original AREDS formula, AREDS2 includes antioxidants lutein and zeaxanthin and does not have beta carotene.

 Ask your doctor if supplements might help you.